s0lst1c3/eaphammer/README.md

 - Generate timed Powershell payloads for indirect wireless pivots
 - Integrated HTTP server for Hostile Portal attacks
 - Support for SSID cloaking
+- Fast and automated PMKID attacks against PSK networks using hcxtools

-New (as of Version 0.3.7)(latest)
+New (as of Version 0.4.0)(latest)
 ---------------------------------

-- EAPHammer now support fast and automated PMKID attacks against PSK networks using hcxtools
+- EAPHammer now supports password spraying across multiple usernames against a single ESSID

 802.11a and 802.11n Support
 ---------------------------